 Many private companies have shares up for grabs on the private market or pre-IPO market.
-Some companies that provide a private market for pre-IPO shares are Linqto (review), EquityZen, and Forge Global.
+Some companies that provide a private market for pre-IPO shares are Linqto, EquityZen, and Forge Global.

-We checked, and we couldn’t find Cargill stock on either of these sites.
+We checked, and we couldn’t find Cargill shares on any of these sites.
 The company doesn’t need the help, so it will probably stay this way.

-Another caveat is that if Cargill shares are listed on a private market, you’ll need to be an accredited investor to get a piece of the action.
+Another caveat is that if its shares are listed on a private market, you’ll need to be an accredited investor to get a piece of the action.

-Right now, there’s no news on a Cargill stock initial public offering (IPO).
+Right now, there’s no news on a Cargill initial public offering (IPO).

-But because of the company’s size, Cargill has been able to avoid an IPO.
+But because of the company’s size, resilience, and profitability, it has been able to avoid an IPO.

 It’s been able to achieve this largely by staying a family-owned business.
 And since that accounts for 88% of the company, the family has total control and say on the matter.

-If you look at any of Cargill’s public financials, it’s clear that they don’t need the extra help.
+If you look at any of its public financials, it’s clear that it doesn’t need the extra help.

-As mentioned above, Cargill is not a publicly traded company, so it does not have a stock symbol or ticker.
-We could know ahead of a Cargill IPO if the company ever submits an S-1 filing to the Securities and Exchange Commission.
+Cargill is not a publicly traded company, so it does not have a stock symbol or ticker.

-Some solid tickers that Cargill could use if it enters the public market are CRGIL or CGIL.
+Some solid tickers that could use if it enters the public market are CGRL or CGIL.

 The company’s private shareholders would like nothing more than to see this come to fruition.